 There was also a marked decrease of inflammatory responses in the body and more efficient glucose metabolism which could reduce oxidative stress in the body minimising cell damage.

 3. Bone density and posture

-It is well documented as we age we loose bone density, doing resistance based trading increases the stress in our bones, especially the long bones and promotes the formation of new bone which increases the density possibly halting the process of osteoporosis.
+It is well documented as we age we lose bone density, doing resistance based training increases the stress in our bones, especially the long bones, and promotes the formation of new bone which increases the density possibly halting the process of osteoporosis.
 Regular exercise helps support your posture given you start early enough and do not have established bony deformations.

 4. Brain function

-Regular resistance exercise has been shown in a study published by researchers at the university of British Columbia has found increased memory and a protective effect against dementia as well as improving attention span.
+Regular resistance exercise has been shown in a study published by researchers at the University of British Columbia to result in increased memory and have a protective effect against dementia as well as improving attention span.

-Regular resistance training can have an positive effect on reversing the ageing processes and slowing down others, unfortunately there are certain factors we cannot change, like the passing of time but we can slowdown or minimise the effects of time on our bodies!
+Regular resistance training can have a positive effect on reversing the ageing processes and slowing down others.
+Unfortunately there are certain factors we cannot change, like the passing of time, but we can slow down or minimise the effects of time on our bodies!

 1. Melov S, Tarnopolsky MA, Beckman K, Felkey K, Hubbard A (2007) Resistance Exercise Reverses Aging in Human Skeletal Muscle.
 PLoS ONE 2(5): e465. doi:10.1371/journal.pone.0000465

 2. Ribeiro AS1,2, Tomeleri CM3, Souza MF3, Pina FL3, Schoenfeld BJ4, Nascimento MA3,5, Venturini D6, Barbosa DS6, Cyrino ES3.
 Effect of resistance training on C-reactive protein, blood glucose and lipid profile in older women with differing levels of RT experience.
 Age (Dordr).
 2015 Dec;37(6):109. doi: 10.1007/s11357-015-9849-y.
 Epub 2015 Oct 26.